• Skip to primary navigation

 Iterating through the Map

 There are several ways to iterate through a Map.
 The most common way is to use a for-each loop and get the keys.
-The value of each key can be found by using the getValue() method.
+The value of each key can be found using the getValue() method.

 package com.SoftwareTestingO.collections;